Satellite Reign: Development

-The game was released for Windows, macOS, and Linux on August 28, 2015.
+The game was released for Windows, macOS, and Linux on 28 August 2015.
 A post-launch update introducing four-player cooperative gameplay was released in July 2016.

 The soundtrack was composed by Russell Shaw, who worked on both Syndicate and Syndicate Wars.

 Plot

 Satellite Reign takes place in an unnamed fictional city referred to as "The City".
 A corporation named Dracogenics rises to prominence after releasing a prototype named Resurrection-Tech that is capable of providing immortality.
 Dracogenics turns to corporate crime and bribes politicians with immortality in exchange for control and influence.
 This eventually leads to the privatization of The City's services and full corporate control over The City's police force.
 Civil unrest arises and is suppressed by Dracogenics, but a rival corporation soon comes to light and launches anti-Dracogenics attacks.
 The player controls this rival corporation and must overthrow Dracogenics from The City.

 Reception

-Satellite Reign has a score of 75 out of 100 on Metacritic indicating "generally favorable reviews".
+Satellite Reign received "generally favorable" reviews from critics, according to review aggregator Metacritic.